LearnOnDemandSystems/docs/guides/idl2/markdown-user-guide.md

     ```PowerShell
     get-service | stop-service -whatif
     ```
 > [!KNOWLEDGE] PowerShell commands are executed in a CMD prompt, in the lab.
 The command will still function as intended.

+TEST

 Commands can perform any action that is possible to do from a command or Windows PowerShell prompt.
 For example, the command could open File Explorer at a particular location within a directory structure, open dialog boxes, start scripts, open documents and web pages, and many others.